getappmap/vscode-appland/DEVELOPMENT.md

    value as the `id` field as the language definition in the `LANGUAGES` array in [`src/languageResolver.ts`](src/languageResolver.ts).
 This creates a link between the agent and the language.
-4. Define a version constraint in [`package.json`](package.json) under the `appmapDependencies` property.
-The agent will not be installed without it.
+4. Make sure there's a corresponding analyzer in [`src/analyzers`](src/analyzers).
+   This implements the quick requirement check for the *Getting started* page.

 ## Running in development with a local version of `@appland/components`